Families First Coronavirus Response Act (FFCRA) benefits small businesses and families

 How can you get the FFCRA tax credits?

 Doesn’t all of this sound great?
 Okay, now how do you actually get these credits?

 You’ll be able to start funding qualified leave by using the money you have reserved for deposit with the IRS for federal tax deposits.
-Reduce your federal employment tax deposits (which are for federal income taxes and FICA taxes) by the value of the credit.
+Reduce your share of Social Security taxes (also referred to as OASDI) by the value of the credit.
 Or, you can also request an advance from the IRS.

 Report your qualified leave wages and credits on your quarterly Form 941.